coto34/Hermeneuticon/README.md

 # Hermeneuticon
-A shiny app used for studying pdf files
+A shiny app used for studying pdf files: I have created this Shiny app to obtain my degree at Universidad de Chile.